 Follow-up to the Truth and Reconciliation Report

-Other Social Justice Work:
+Other Social Justice Work

 Support of Local Charities and Programs

-Each Sunday, we donate half the undesignated donations in our collection basket to the Emergency Food Program of the Rideau-Rockcliffe Community Resource Centre (RRCRC).
+Each Sunday, we donate half the undesignated donations in our collection to the Emergency Food Program of the Rideau-Rockcliffe Community Resource Centre (RRCRC).
 Also, the congregation has a small budget to assist local charities.
 With this we provide some financial support to a youth leadership program at the RRCRC and to the local Boys and Girls Club.
 As a co-owner of the building we purchased in 2013 with Heartwood House at 400-412 McArthur Avenue, we are making a contribution toward the continuing support of 22 local charities.
 In addition to sharing space at affordable rents, UUFO members volunteer with Heartwood House organizations and support their social enterprise efforts.